ncn-foreigners/NMAR/reference/bootstrap_variance.survey.design.md

   `"strict"`

   :   (default) Any failed replicate causes an error.
-This ensures the
+This is a
-      full replicate design structure is maintained and is required for proper calibration-based variance.
+      conservative default that makes instability explicit.

   `"omit"`